Spontaneous Scalarization as a New Core-Collapse Supernova Mechanism and its Multi-Messenger Signals: Conclusions and Discussions

 The SSs imprint their signatures in neutrinos and GWs.
 Each SS triggers a strong neutrino burst, which is originated from the same mechanism as in the QCD model \cite{Fischer18,Zha20,KurodaT22} and is observable for the Galactic events.
 Although it is unlikely to detect scalar-type GWs from the current models, the matter-origin GWs in association with the SS are strong enough for the current- and third-generation detectors for galactic events.
 A combination of the relatively low peak frequency and long GW emission time with possibly multiple events is beneficial to the detection of these peculiar GWs.

 As a final remark, this study reports only a limited number of models using one progenitor star.
-Although our scenario is sensitive to the parameter set $(B,m)$, which still has a large uncertainty as Eqs.~(\ref{eq:B})and (\ref{eq:m}) indicate, the progenitor dependence may not be so strong.
+Although our scenario is sensitive to the parameter set $(B,m)$, which still has a large uncertainty as Eqs.~(\ref{eq:B}, \ref{eq:m}) indicate, the progenitor dependence may not be so strong as long as the progenitor is sufficiently massive to overcome the repulsive potential of massive scalar fields.
 This is because, the SS takes place when $kR\sim\sqrt{2\pi B\rho}R\sim\sqrt{2\pi BM_{\rm PNS}/R}\rightarrow\pi/2$ and the compactness parameter $M_{\rm PNS}/R$ varies only a few 10\,\% among various progenitor models \cite{Ott18,KurodaT17}.
 Therefore the primal factor to the SS is the $B$-parameter.
-Exploring the parameter space as well as the progenitor model, however, will be our future work.
+On the other hand for less massive progenitor stars, we do not anticipate that the current SS models would greatly modify their canonical explosion scenario, namely the neutrino heating explosion \cite{Janka16,BMulelr20_review}.
+This can be supported from that the less massive PNS with $\sim1.4$\,M$_\odot$ experiences only a weak scalarization \cite{Ramazanoglu16,Rosca-Mead20} and also from that our previous SN simulations for less massive progenitor stars explode by neutrino heating shortly after the first core bounce, suppressing their PNS mass growth at $\sim1.4$\,M$_\odot$ \cite{KurodaT22}.